DiogoM14/juliomchado/README.md

 **My name is Julio Machado**
 I'm a FullStack Developer :computer:
-</br> I have been passionate about technology and problem solving using it since childhood.
+</br> I've been passionate about technology and problem solving since childhood.

 ### Some technologies in focus now:
 * :heavy_check_mark: Javascript/Typescript